EarthmanT/e2e/README.md

 1. Create a Lab.
 2. Download the latest version of this demo from the releases page.
+3. Upload the plugin for scaling the database cluster.
+4. Create dummy secrets for the k8s cluster: `for i in kubernetes_master_ip kubernetes_certificate_authority_data kubernetes_master_port kubernetes-admin_client_key_data kubernetes-admin_client_certificate_data; do cfy secrets create -s null $i; done`
-3. Upload the `db` blueprint.
+5. Upload the `db` blueprint.
-4. Upload the `lb` blueprint.
+6. Upload the `lb` blueprint.
-5. Upload the `drupal` blueprint.
+7. Upload the `drupal` blueprint.
-6. Upload the `wordpress` blueprint.
+8. Upload the `wordpress` blueprint.
-7. Upload the `k8s` blueprint.
+9. Upload the `k8s` blueprint.
-8. Create a `k8s` deployment and execute `install`.
+10. Create a `k8s` deployment and execute `install`.
-9. Create a `drupal` deployment and execute `install`.
+11. Create a `drupal` deployment and execute `install`.
-10. When the `drupal` deployment is finished.
+12. When the `drupal` deployment is finished.
 Scale the database cluster.
-11. When the `k8s` deployment is finished, execute the `wordpress` deployment and execute `install`.
+13. When the `k8s` deployment is finished, execute the `wordpress` deployment and execute `install`.

 ##  build instructions